 The Pasco County MPO is responsible for conducting many required activities that support the transportation planning process.
 Citizen participation is encouraged and incorporated into each of the plans and programs the MPO develops.
-Committees such as the Citizens Advisory Committee (CAC)

-and the Bicycle/Pedestrian Advisory Committee (BPAC) are chaired and conducted through citizen participation.
+Committees such as the Citizens Advisory Committee (CAC) and the Bicycle/Pedestrian Advisory Committee (BPAC) are chaired and conducted through citizen participation.
 The CAC is pictured conducting a monthly meeting prior to the MPO Board's monthly meeting.
 The CAC and BPAC provide recommendations to the MPO Board on plans, programs, and special studies prior to adoption.

-For example, the Draft PPP to 2018 was developed through CAC and BPAC participation from July 2017 to February 2018.
-The Draft PPP to 2018 was also advertised for public comment based on the required 45-dav comment period prior to adoption.
+For example, the Draft PPP to 2018 was developed through CAC, TAC and BPAC participation from July 2017 to February 2018.
+The Draft PPP to 2018 was also advertised for public comment based on the required 45-day comment period prior to adoption.
 All comments were incorporated into the Final PPP to 2018.

 The Technical Advisory Committee/Congestion Management Process (TAC/CMP) includes technical staff from the various transportation entities, including the County Engineering and Planning departments.
 It also includes representatives from the FDOT, local governments, school board, and agencies that represent the general population of Pasco County.
-This PPP is organized to provide an explanation of the required public participation functions of the Pasco County MPO.
-The sections are detailed below.